 Traveling has an impact.
 The faster the travel, the greater the carbon emissions and their impact.
 Air travel has the greatest impact, while the slowest travel – walking everywhere – has the least.
 The trade-off is that the faster we travel, the more of the world we can see.
 And time is fleeting.
-But, there should be a and everything we do.
+But, there should be a balance in our lives and everything we do.
 Slow travel helps strike a balance between broadening our horizons and our impact on the places we visit.

 Slow Travel and Carbon Sequestration

 We have found that housesitting offers this kind of slow travel lifestyle.
 Although we may travel a great distance to get from one housesit to the next, once there we stay put and explore the local area.
 We are also fortunate enough to own a large treed property with its own water-well and a sizable garden.
 We purchased it with the intention of self-sufficiency – just in case the world goes to hell in a bucket.
 Solar panels are the next improvement.
 Our property sequesters about the same amount of carbon we release from our travels and other activities.